 In 1620, “Pilgrims” traveling on the sailing ship, Mayflower, from England arrived in America and established the Plimouth or Plymouth Colony.
 Later on, these Pilgrims are credited with America’s first Thanksgiving Day.

-On this day, as we celebrate another Thanksgiving Day in commemoration of that day; I thought it was appropriate to “give thanks” for one of the Pilgrims’ first acts.
+On this day, as we celebrate another Thanksgiving Day and in commemoration of that day; I thought it was appropriate to “give thanks” for one of the Pilgrims’ first acts.
 Their forethought in settling a dispute onboard the Mayflower regarding the proposed settlement led to the Mayflower Compact.

 The Compact was a democracy in theory and in action.